 Anyone who has a negative experience of sport at a young age is less likely to become a regular long-term participant.
-It's important for the future of your club and the sport as a whole that children and young people have an enjoyable experience.
+It's important for the future of your club and the sport that children and young people have an enjoyable experience.